What is the Mechanical Team?

 The team will apply the lessons learned on the previous rovers to streamline the design and manufacturing process.
 The majority of design work will occur over the summer of 2019, with final revisions and design reviews occurring in August and September.
 The design will be simpler to manufacture and easier to perform maintenance on.
 Manufacturing and assembly should be completed much earlier than it was for the current rover, allowing for more testing and training time.
 The Mechanical Team looks forward to a successful year of engineering!

 MAVRIC’s Mechanical Team had the following objectives for Spring 2019:

 - Work with the Science Team to ensure the soil science system is mechanically sound, robust, and ready in time for the URC competition.
 (Complete for Checkpoint 1)

 - Competition-ready rover.
-(Checkpoint 3)
+(Delivered for Checkpoint 3)